 Cabin Jumpseat (CJA) Etiquette

-Let’s review what we can do to ensure we’re all doing our best to reduce the frustration for working crew.
+Keeping all of this in mind, let’s consider what we can do to ensure we’re all doing our best to reduce levels of frustration for everyone:

-Because you are not a working member of the crew, jumpseating Flight Attendants should not be performing any of the duties of the working crew – either as a favor or to simply help out when the crew is busy.
-Examples include arming/disarming doors, setting up galleys, briefing exit rows or any food handling services.
+- Because you are not a working member of the crew, jumpseating Flight Attendants should not be performing any of the duties of the working crew – either as a favor or to simply help out when the crew is busy.
+Examples include arming/disarming doors, setting up galleys, briefing exit rows or any food handling services or meeting passenger requests.

 Additional information may be found in your Inflight Policy Manual and questions should be directed to your Local Council Office.